Nissan Stadium (Nashville): History

 The stadium received upgrades during mid-2012.
 Among the improvements are a new sound system, high-speed elevators to the upper levels, and LED ribbon boards mounted on the faces of the upper mezzanines.
 Two new HD Lighthouse brand LED video displays measuring 157 ft by 54 ft were installed, replacing the entire end zone scoreboard apparatuses.
 At the time of installation, the two boards became the second-largest displays in the National Football League (trailing only AT&T Stadium).

-In 2014 and 2015, the stadium hosted the Nashville Kickoff Game, a college football game featuring major NCAA teams for Tennessee.
+The Music City Bowl college football post-season game has been held at Nissan Stadium since 1999.
+The stadium also hosted college football games on Labor Day weekend: the 2015 Nashville Kickoff Game (Tennessee vs Bowling Green), and the 2026 Music City Kickoff (Louisville vs Ole Miss).

 During the 2018 season, two 20th anniversary logos were put in each of the end zones to help celebrate the Titans' 20th year in Nashville.
 The yard line numbers were also changed to match the number style on the new uniforms.

 From 2021 to 2023, IndyCar ran the Music City Grand Prix which used a street track that used streets in Downtown Nashville and around the stadium.
 The stadium facilities were used for Club seats for the races.

 The stadium was the site of the 2022 NHL Stadium Series between the Nashville Predators and the Tampa Bay Lightning.

-In February 2022, the Titans paused ongoing renovations to the stadium, citing the rising costs and the structure, to explore the possibility of replacing the facility in the near future.
-They would later commit to a full replacement in late 2022, releasing renderings for their new stadium, which will possibly open in 2027.
+In February 2022, the Titans paused ongoing renovations to the stadium, citing the rising costs and the structure to explore the possibility of replacing the facility in the near future.
+They would later commit to a full replacement in late 2022, releasing renderings for a new Nissan Stadium, which will open in 2027.

 On July 1, 2023, the stadium hosted the Monster Jam World Finals 22.

+The final Titans regular season home game at the stadium will be played on January 3, 2027 against the Pittsburgh Steelers.